appseconnect/docs/_posts/Deployment/Enviornment Management/2018-11-21-Agent Blocking & Unblocking.md

 ---
 APPSeCONNECT is of Hybrid Architecture and the data can be integrated both from the CLOUD PORTAL as well as from the OP Agent.
 The Implementer or User can control and modify settings for all the agents, from cloud portal for his/her organisation.
-This document will help you to know about the Block/Unblock and other features in the Environment section of the cloud Portal.
+This section of the document will enable you to know about the Block/Unblock and other features in the Environment section of the cloud Portal.

-**Environment Setup for the OP Agent**
+## Environment Setup for the OP Agent

 1. Log in to cloud portal with your valid credentials.
 2. Navigate to Environments section.